 Earth Observation Data

 NASA's Earth Observing System (EOS) comprises a series of satellites, a science component and a data system which is called the Earth Observing System Data and Information System (EOSDIS).
 EOSDIS distributes thousands of Earth system science data products and associated services for interdisciplinary studies.
-Almost all data in EOSDIS are held on-line and accessed via ftp and http.
+Almost all data in EOSDIS are held on-line and accessed via ftp and https.
 Through interagency and international partnerships, NASA also distributes and promotes EO data from non-NASA missions.

 There are several ways to search for data of interest: